 The creative center is a zone at the heart of the district between Guest Street and Hichborn Street that should:

-- Accommodate frequent parks, plazas, recreational uses, and community and cultural uses. - Make pedestrian access paramount. - Focus on uses such as restaurants, galleries, and institutional uses, with mixed use housing and work space above.
+- Accommodate frequent parks, plazas, recreational uses, and community and cultural uses. - Make pedestrian access paramount. - Include restaurants, galleries, and institutions with mixed-use housing and work space above.